3l-Sabio/OpenSTRAN/README.md

 * Supports Imperial units only.

 ## What happened to the UI?
-The graphical user interface that was programmed in tkinter and relied on matplotlib as a backend has been removed and is no longer being maintained or further developed.
+The graphical user interface that was programmed using <a href=https://tkdocs.com/shipman/>Tkinter</a> and <a href=https://matplotlib.org/stable/plot_types/basic/plot.html>matplotlib</a> as a backend has been removed and is no longer being further developed.
+It was slow, not portable across operating systems, and overall a poor implementation for real time structural modeling.

-Instead, focus has been shifted to improving the core library, developing documentation, and standardizing output in the <a href="https://vtk.org/">VTK</a> legacy format so that solutions can be visualized using open source post processing visualization tools such as <a href="https://www.paraview.org/">ParaView</a>.
+Instead, focus has been shifted to improving the core library, developing documentation, and standardizing output so that a better user interface can be built in the future.
+Currently, future development of the user interface is planned to be done using HTML, CSS, and Javascript so that an operating system independent solution can be run natively in any web browser.

- The UI was last available in <a href="https://pypi.org/project/OpenSTRAN/0.0.4/">Version 0.0.4</a> and can be installed with the following command.
+ The Tkinter based UI was last available in <a href="https://pypi.org/project/OpenSTRAN/0.0.4/">Version 0.0.4</a> and can be installed with the following command.
 ```bash
 pip install OpenSTRAN==0.0.4
 ```